frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 $ docker ps
 ```

-Or we are carefully check the the detailed logs inside the running container.
+Or if we want carefully observe the detailed logs inside the running container.

 ```
 $ docker logs <your_container_name> -f